 Have you recently installed new lights in your garage or in your opener?
 Some LED & Fluorescent light bulbs can interfere with the signal of your garage door remote.
 The driver (a small part inside the bulb) can produce a RF that can block out your remote – or even cause your operator to open the door on its own.
 Check out our article that explains more on this subject – Light Bulbs For Garage Door Openers: Incandescent CFL LED

-All LED light bulbs aren’t created equal so still with a brand name light bulb.
-Knock off imported brands seem to be the main culprits in weakening your garage door opener signal.
+All LED light bulbs aren’t created equal so stick with a name brand light bulb.
+Knock off brands seem to be the main culprit in weakening your garage door opener signal.
 If you have recently changed any lighting around your opener and noticed a weakening signal, chances are the light bulbs are the cause.
-Major brand names like Chamberlain, Liftmaster, Craftsman and Genie have some out with light bulb recommendations.
+Major brand names like Chamberlain, Liftmaster, Craftsman and Genie have come out with light bulb recommendations.
 Always follow manufacturer specifications when installing new or replacement bulbs.